CalvinNeo/ATP/docs/brief.md

 # ATP
-Rather than TCP, which is a flow-oriented protocol, ATP is based on sending and acknowledging packets.
+Rather than TCP, which is a stream-oriented protocol, ATP is message-oriented.

 # Features of ATP
 ref. [/docs/features.md](/docs/features.md)